-1. Discussion of an Inspector General/Internal Auditor position as an appointed Charter Officer.
+- 1. Discussion of an Inspector General/Internal Auditor position as an appointed Charter Officer.
+(CONTINUED FROM MEETING 2022-06) - 2.
+Discussion of including provisions in the City Charter to fund the Road Maintenance Fund.

 ADJOURNMENT:

 In accordance with the Americans with Disabilities Act, persons needing special accommodations for this meeting shall, at least 48 hours prior to the meeting, contact the Office of the City Clerk at (321) 952-3414 or Florida Relay System at 711.